codespede/pwoli/README.md

 npm install pwoli@latest
 ```

-If you are using an ORM other than Sequelize or even a customized version of Sequelize, [click here](https://internetmango.github.io/pwoli/using-another-orm)
+If you are using any ORM(like Mongoose) other than Sequelize, please [click here](https://internetmango.github.io/pwoli/using-another-orm) to see details on how to configure it.
 Enter these lines in your application's entry script(most probably index.ts or index.js)

 ```js